Yadneshd10/Yadneshd10/README.md

 - 💻 I'm looking for a Summer Internship in Data Science and Analytics domain.
 - 🌱 I’m currently learning Data Science and Machine Learning from Youtube, Coursera, NPTEL and through Projects.

-# 🔗 Connect me on:
+# 🔗 Connect with me on:
 - Linkedin: www.linkedin.com/in/yadneshpotdar
 <!---
 Yadneshd10/Yadneshd10 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.